ncsurobotics/SW8-Documentation/docs/electrical/software/kicad.md

 ### Installation

 1. Clone [this](https://github.com/ncsurobotics/SW-KicadLibrary/) repository somewhere on your system.
-The location does not matter.
+The location does not matter. *On windows, avoid putting it in OneDrive (ie don't put it in your documents folder)*.
 2. Open KiCad.
 Close any open project (File > Close Project)
 3. Preferences > Manage Symbol Libraries
 4. The first time you open this menu, you will be asked to "Configure Global Symbol Library Table".
 Choose "Copy Default Global Symbol Table"